Pyro2266/tech-cheatsheet/README.md

 * `docker system prune -a` - additionally remove any stopped containers and all unused images (not just dangling images)

 ### Sublime
+* `alt + F3` - quick find all - selects all occurrences of selected part of text
+* `ctrl + shift + L` - places cursor at the end of each selected line

 ### Linux
 * `netstat` or `ss` - list open ports